 What is “MAN network”?
 MANs connect multiple geographically close LANs (over an area of up to several dozen miles) to one another at high speeds.
 Thus, a MAN lets two remote nodes communicate as if they were part of the same local area network.

-A MAN is made from switches or routers connected to one another with high-speed links (usually fibre optic cables).
+A MAN is made from switches or routers connected with high-speed links (usually fibre optic cables).

-A WAN connects multiple LANs to one another over great geographic distances.
+A WAN connects multiple LANs over great geographic distances.
 The speed available on a WAN varies depending on the cost of the connections: it increases with distance, and can be low.

 WANs operate using routers that can choose the most appropriate path for data to take to reach a network node.
 The most well-known WAN is the Internet.